opendocsg/opendoc-supreme-court-judgements/2019_SGHCR_6/report.md

 #### Pleadings

-14     In advancing the Proprietary Claims, the Plaintiff relies on the ROT Clause.[\[note: 19\]](#Ftn_19) The Plaintiff makes it clear that its preferred remedies are sought by way of the Proprietary Claims, rather than the Damages Claim, given that the Defendant is in serious financial difficulty and would not be able to pay any award of damages made in favour of the Plaintiff.
-Hence, an award in damages for wrongful interference with the Plaintiff’s property rights in the Goods and/or the Traceable Proceeds would be a “manifestly inadequate remedy” because it is “unlikely to be satisfied due to the Defendant’s impecuniosity”.[\[note: 20\]](#Ftn_20)
+14     In advancing the Proprietary Claims, the Plaintiff relies on the ROT Clause.[^19] The Plaintiff makes it clear that its preferred remedies are sought by way of the Proprietary Claims, rather than the Damages Claim, given that the Defendant is in serious financial difficulty and would not be able to pay any award of damages made in favour of the Plaintiff.
+Hence, an award in damages for wrongful interference with the Plaintiff’s property rights in the Goods and/or the Traceable Proceeds would be a “manifestly inadequate remedy” because it is “unlikely to be satisfied due to the Defendant’s impecuniosity”.[^20]

 15     As mentioned at \[11\] above, the Defendant admits that it has not paid the price of the Goods.
-However, it denies holding the Goods and/or the Traceable Proceeds on trust for the Plaintiff, since the Plaintiff has failed and/or neglected to register its purported security interest in the Goods, and any trust purportedly set up over sale proceeds would be void for uncertainty.[\[note: 21\]](#Ftn_21) The Defendant further avers that there was an understanding between the parties that it may resell the Goods after receiving delivery and may use the proceeds of such sale for its own purposes, without keeping the proceeds in a separate account for the Plaintiff.
-This understanding “arose on account of general trade practice and/or custom in the industry”, and also because the Defendant was only required to make payment to the Plaintiff after 30 working days following the Plaintiff’s presentation of documents (see also \[6\] above).[\[note: 22\]](#Ftn_22)
+However, it denies holding the Goods and/or the Traceable Proceeds on trust for the Plaintiff, since the Plaintiff has failed and/or neglected to register its purported security interest in the Goods, and any trust purportedly set up over sale proceeds would be void for uncertainty.[^21] The Defendant further avers that there was an understanding between the parties that it may resell the Goods after receiving delivery and may use the proceeds of such sale for its own purposes, without keeping the proceeds in a separate account for the Plaintiff.
+This understanding “arose on account of general trade practice and/or custom in the industry”, and also because the Defendant was only required to make payment to the Plaintiff after 30 working days following the Plaintiff’s presentation of documents (see also \[6\] above).[^22]

 16     The Defendant contends that it had not wilfully refused to deliver up the Goods and/or Traceable Proceeds to the Plaintiff.
 The Defendant explains that it had not delivered up the Goods because they were no longer in its possession.
-It further denies that an order for delivery up of the Goods and/or Traceable Proceeds is required to vindicate the Plaintiff’s property rights in those items.[\[note: 23\]](#Ftn_23)
+It further denies that an order for delivery up of the Goods and/or Traceable Proceeds is required to vindicate the Plaintiff’s property rights in those items.[^23]

-17     In reply, the Plaintiff observes that the Defendant has “admitted to and/or does not dispute its liability” under the Price Claim.[\[note: 24\]](#Ftn_24) It rejects the Defendant’s suggestion that the Defendant does not hold the Goods and/or Traceable Proceeds on trust,[\[note: 25\]](#Ftn_25) and informs that it had in fact, on 30 October 2018, registered its proprietary interest in the Goods and/or Traceable Proceeds arising out of the ROT Clause with the Accounting and Corporate Regulatory Authority of Singapore.[\[note: 26\]](#Ftn_26)
+17     In reply, the Plaintiff observes that the Defendant has “admitted to and/or does not dispute its liability” under the Price Claim.[^24] It rejects the Defendant’s suggestion that the Defendant does not hold the Goods and/or Traceable Proceeds on trust,[^25] and informs that it had in fact, on 30 October 2018, registered its proprietary interest in the Goods and/or Traceable Proceeds arising out of the ROT Clause with the Accounting and Corporate Regulatory Authority of Singapore.[^26]

 #### Applications

 18     On 19 November 2018, the Plaintiff filed Summons No 5470 of 2018 (“the Application”), seeking entry of judgment in the sum of US$3,385,167.87 in favour of the Plaintiff against the Defendant.
 In other words, it sought judgment on the Price Claim.
 The Application was brought pursuant to O 27 r 3 of the Rules of Court, which establishes that a judgment or order may be made upon admissions of fact made by a party to a cause or matter either by his pleadings or otherwise, without waiting for the determination of any other question between the parties.

-19     The Plaintiff relies on the following admissions of fact made by the Defendant in its pleadings: (a) that it entered into the Contract with the Plaintiff; (b) that the Goods were delivered to and received by the Defendant from the Plaintiff; (c) that the Invoices accurately reflect the purchase price for each of the three shipments and that the due dates for payment have passed; and (d) that it has failed to make payment of the outstanding price of US$3,385,167.87 for the Goods.[\[note: 27\]](#Ftn_27)
+19     The Plaintiff relies on the following admissions of fact made by the Defendant in its pleadings: (a) that it entered into the Contract with the Plaintiff; (b) that the Goods were delivered to and received by the Defendant from the Plaintiff; (c) that the Invoices accurately reflect the purchase price for each of the three shipments and that the due dates for payment have passed; and (d) that it has failed to make payment of the outstanding price of US$3,385,167.87 for the Goods.[^27]

 20     The Defendant did not file a reply affidavit.
 At the hearing on 5 December 2018, counsel for the Defendant, Mr Danny Quah, informed me that the Defendant was contesting the Application and tendered written submissions.
 Mr Quah made two connected points.